TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.39.md

 ---

-but I say unto you, resist not him that is evil: but whosoever smiteth thee on thy right cheek, turn to him the other also.
+But I tell you, don't resist him who is evil; but whoever strikes you on your right cheek, turn to him the other also.